The No-Fault Law in a Florida Car Accident

 There are exceptions to the rule, however.
 If a car accident is due to negligence of the other driver and results in permanent disability, traumatic brain injuries, extensive scarring or death, it may be possible to claim for compensation over and above what the PIP policy will cover.

-However, since the no-fault auto insurance law in Florida is currently in a state of flux, it would be a good idea to consult with an experienced car accident attorney if you plan to file a lawsuit claiming serious injuries or a death sustained in a car accident.
+It would be a good idea to consult with an experienced if you plan to file a lawsuit claiming serious injuries or a death sustained in a car accident.
 To ensure all of your legal options are covered, a Massachusetts personal injury lawyer may be able to help your case.
 There may be accommodations or updates in the existing law you are not aware of that would favor your case in claiming for additional compensation.